ZiqiaoPeng/EmoTalk/README.md

   The proposed **EmoTalk** is an end-to-end neural network for generating speech-driven emotion-enhanced 3D facial animation.

-  ## Dataset
+  ## Cdoe

-We are organizing our dataset and will release the dataset soon.
+We released our code in the Psyche AI's official repository, please visit [EmoTalk_release](https://github.com/psyai-net/EmoTalk_release).